UBS "rogue trader" did not act alone, lawyer says

-His lawyer Charles Sherrard told Southwark Crown Court that Adoboli’s three colleagues on the Exchange Traded Funds (ETF) desk had actively taken part in some of the fraudulent behavior he is accused of.
+His lawyer Charles Sherrard told Southwark Crown Court that Adoboli’s three colleagues on the Exchange Traded Funds desk had actively taken part in some of the fraudulent behaviour he is accused of.

 He said they had later “stabbed him in the back and left him to bleed on the prison floor” after he ran into trouble.